serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 If you're using Atlantis you may also be able to do this by modifying the default Atlantis workflows.

-I have to caution that while `-plugin-dir` with whitelisted providers may be a mitigation against arbitrary RCE, it is unlikely to be sufficient to prevent exfiltration of variables via more creative ways (see "Abusing Common Providers" above).
+Note that while `-plugin-dir` with whitelisted providers may be a mitigation against arbitrary RCE, it is unlikely to be sufficient to prevent exfiltration of variables via more creative ways.

 ### Read-only `plan` role